How much math do engineers use? Not a lot. Engineers typically use basic algebra and trigonometry. While computers do the complex math.

 Geometry 5%

-#2 When do engineers use math?
+#2 When do engineers need math?

-The following is when I most often use math:
+Here’s when I typically use math:

-- Calculating the short circuit magnitude
+- Calculating short circuit magnitude

 - Creating power relay settings